mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-rhinoscriptsyntax-list-points.md

 ## Lists of Points

-Many RhinoScriptSyntax methods either require as an argument or return as a result an list of 3-D points.
+Many rhinoscriptsyntax methods either require as an argument or return as a result an list of 3-D points.
 Lists of 3-D points are zero-based, one-dimensional lists of 3-D points (which in turn are zero-based, one-dimensional lists of X, Y, and Z coordinate values).
 Lists of 3-D points can be constructed in a number of ways.
 For example,

 ```python
 pointcloud = []